wesleyboar/DS-User-Guide/user-guide/docs/usecases/haan/usecase-2.md

 <!-- # Grouping and Tagging Image Files -->
-## Taggit: Grouping and Tagging Image Files
+## Taggit User Guide: Grouping and Tagging Image Files

 **Using Taggit to categorize image files with groups and tags**
 **Fred Haan – Calvin University**